New Hampshire

 Processor Requirements

-- Confidentiality obligations
+- Confidentiality obligations on persons processing the data

-- Compliance information provided upon request
+- Compliance information to be provided upon request

-- Written subcontractor agreements with matching obligations
+- Written subcontractor agreements that impose matching obligations

 Data Protection Assessments